electron-userland/electron-compile/README.md

 }
 ```

+The code will only be instrumented for the `test` environment.

 Enabling inline source maps is strongly recommended: since electron-compile
 does not write the intermediate code to disk, istanbul reporters will not
 be able to output, for example, HTML pages with that code and coverage information.
-See **How can I report coverage information ?** for more
+See **How can I report coverage information ?** for more on that.
-on that.

 If you're using a TypeScript+Babel setup, you only need to set `coverage`
 on the TypeScript config, not in the babel block.
 Like so: